nunit/nunit.analyzers/documentation/NUnit1016.md

 # NUnit1016
-## Source type does not have a default constructor.
+## The source type does not have a default constructor.

 | Topic    | Value
 | :--      | :--